To determine the ideal rebound setting for your shock, it's important to understand what exactly you're adjusting.

-The rebound adjustment on the AIR-A and REVO-A models offers 6 different positions.
-Position 1 offers more rebound (bouncier ride) and position 6 offers less rebound and more damping (less bouncy).
-Position 1 allows oil to flow more freely through the damper, and position 6 restricts how freely oil moves throughout the damper.
+The rebound adjustment in the AIR-A and REVO-A models offers six positions.
+Position 1 provides more rebound for a bouncier ride, while position 6 offers less rebound and more damping, resulting in a less bouncy ride.
+Position 1 allows oil to flow more freely through the damper, while position 6 restricts oil flow more significantly.

 What does this mean to you as the rider?
 You have the ability to fine-tune your ride to changing road conditions, or riding configurations (one-up, two-up, etc.).
 The rebound adjustment is purely rider preference, meaning one rider may prefer position 6, whereas another rider may prefer position 1.
 It's up to you as the rider to experiment and determine which position you like best!